kbrose/chorus/README.md

 After reviewing, it seems like xeno-canto is a clear winner in the short term.
 If the Macaulay Library is willing to share their data they might be a good follow up.

+*Update:* After receiving the terms of use from Macaulay Library, it seems like they are too restrictive:

+> Macaulay Library media and data may not be reproduced, distributed, **or used to make products of any kind (whether commercial or noncommercial)** without prior written permission of the Cornell Lab of Ornithology.
+> ...
+> All Macaulay Library media assets are provided with additional supporting metadata sufficient to make sensible and informed decisions about data use.

+(Emphasis mine.)
+I'll just stick with xeno-canto.

 ## Developing

 ### Python dependencies